 Martin O’Malley is serving the people of Maryland in his second term as Governor.
 Since 2007, his Administration has been delivering results for Maryland families by choosing to do the things that work to create jobs, expand opportunity, and make Maryland a safer, healthier place.

-With a balanced approach of spending cuts, regulatory reform, and modern investment in education, innovation, and infrastructure, Governor O’Malley and his Administration are making better choices that are delivering better results, including:
+With a balanced approach of spending cuts, regulatory reform, and modern investment in education, innovation, and infrastructure, Governor O’Malley and his Administration are making better choices that are delivering better results, including rankings in America for:

-- The #1 ranking for innovation and entrepreneurship for two years running.
+- #1 in Innovation and Entrepreneurship for three years running.
 (U.S. Chamber of Commerce)

 Governor O’Malley has taken a balanced approach to investing in priorities in a fiscally responsible way.
 Called “arguably the best manager in government” by Washington Monthly magazine, Governor O’Malley has cut more state spending than any governor in modern Maryland history - $9.5 billion in cuts over 8 years.
 He reduced Maryland's executive branch to its smallest per capita size since 1973, and reformed the way state government is managed, to make it more efficient and accountable.